Under the Regulatory Reform (Fire Safety) Order 2005 legislation this is the responsibility of the Management Company or Owner of the Premises.

 SE Controls provide preventative maintenance visits to conform with the British Standards Institution Schedule BS7346 and The Buildings Regulations Approved Document B, indicating that where natural or powered, smoke and heat exhaust ventilation systems are concerned it is essential that they are serviced regularly and maintained in good working condition.

-You are accountable for checking that your contractor can evidence compliance to ensure that your tenants are safe and not at risk should a fire occur.
+You are accountable for checking that your contractor can provide evidence compliance to ensure that your tenants are safe and not at risk should a fire occur.
 If you are not compliant you could face criminal prosecution.

 SE Controls can ensure that your systems are compliant and in full working order, giving you complete peace of mind.